AlexGiovanni/hwBLND/hwBLND/readMe.txt

 test 3 i got to row 1, 2, 3, 4, 5

-this takes to long maybe as i insert in table also insert in unordered multimap to use with the next row. that would avoid looping 675 times to find chains in previous rows. then overwite the map unordered_multimap<string, string >prev

 //checks and inserts chains in table void insert_table(string ftwo, string ltwo int r, int c){
 		vector<string>first = find_first_two(ftwo, r-2);//chain